dbhi/vboard/vga/README.md

 - `src`: HDL sources of the component, which are common for simulation and/or synthesis, and for any target.
 - `test`: resources for simulation (testing and verification), including testbenches, unit tests and co-simulation cores (such as a virtual screen).

-Users willing to write their own applications/designs with VGA output are encouraged to clone this component and to adapt [demo.vhd](src/demo.vhd) for plugging their designs.
-The synchronism generation module (`VGA_sync_gen` or `VGA_sync_gen_cfg`) can be preserved, so that only the application logic needs to be described.

 ## Standing on the shoulders of...

 The structure of this repository was heavily inspired by [PLC2/Solution-StopWatch](https://github.com/PLC2/Solution-StopWatch); the solution used by [Patrick Lehmann](https://github.com/Paebbels) in [PLC2](https://www.plc2.com)'s 5-day class [Professional VHDL](https://www.plc2.com/en/training/detail/professional-vhdl).